-- 3.4 The scheme proposes an 'L-shaped' block of six and seven storeys that fronts on to Great Homer Street.
-This residential development comprises 103 apartments (C3 Use). - 3.5 A full schedule of proposed accommodation is provided in the Design & Access Statement.
+- 3.3 The revised scheme proposes an 'L-shaped' block of six and seven storeys that fronts on to Great Homer Street as previously approved.
+The Section 73 application comprises 127 apartments (C3 Use). - 3.4 A full schedule of proposed accommodation is provided in the Design & Access Statement.
 However, in summary, the proposed residential accommodation includes:

 Accommodation Type Amount

-1-Bed Apartments 67 (65%)
+1-Bed Apartments 76

-2-Bed Apartments 36 (35%)
+2-Bed Apartments 8

+Studio Apartments 43